Updated October 7, 2023

 Investment Bank Organizational Structure

-Investment banks are split up into three main offices- front office, middle office, and back office.
+Investment banks break down into three main offices- front office, middle office, and back office.

-Front Office – The revenue for an Investment Bank is generated by the front office.
-It consists of three primary divisions: investment banking, sales & trading, and research.
-Sales and trading department involves Buying and selling products.
-The research department comes up with various research reports on the firms or industry.
+Front Office – The front office generates revenue for an Investment Bank.
+It has three primary divisions: investment banking, sales & trading, and research.
+The sales and trading department involves buying and selling products.
+The research department produces various research reports on the firms or industries.

-Middle Office – The main function of the middle office is to ensure that the investment bank doesn’t engage in activities that can be detrimental to the bank’s health.
-It includes functions like risk management, financial control, corporate treasury, corporate strategy, and compliance.
-The point of contact between the front office and the middle office comes during the function of capital raising to ensure that the company is not taking on too much risk in underwriting certain securities.
+Middle Office – The primary function of the middle office is to ensure that the investment bank doesn’t engage in activities that can be detrimental to the bank’s health.
+It includes risk management, financial control, corporate treasury, corporate strategy, and compliance.
+The point of contact between the front and middle offices comes during capital raising to ensure the company is not taking on too much risk in underwriting specific securities.

-Back Office – Back office basically provides supporting activities like operations and technology to the front office so that it can do the jobs needed to make money for the investment bank.
+Back Office – The back office provides supporting activities like operations and technology to the front office to do the jobs needed to make money for the investment bank.

 Investment Banking Career Road

-The Journey in an Investment Bank is not easy.
+The Journey in an Investment Bank takes work.
 The career of an investment banker progresses along a fairly standard path.
-Investment banking positions from junior to senior are
+Investment banking positions from junior to senior are:

 - Vice President